jonathanhuml/jonathanhuml.github.io/_pages/about.md

 Fair warning: this is built in batches over the course of several months and may be outdated.

 Originally from Durham, North Carolina, I completed my studies in Mathematics (B.A.) and Statistics (B.S.) just down the road at UNC-Chapel Hill.
-I was affiliated with the [Grant](https://ece.ncsu.edu/people/egrant/) electrical engineering lab at NCSU for the last year and a half of my studies, working on autonomous wheelchairs.
-I've been working to understand and contribute to the field of artificial intelligence since 2017, but math lies at the heart of everything I do.
-My go-to pick up line is "Hey girl, let's go compute some Christoffel symbols.
-No, I'm not asking you to--hey, where are you going?"
+I was affiliated with the [Grant](https://ece.ncsu.edu/people/egrant/) electrical engineering lab at NCSU for the last year and a half of my studies, working on computer vision.

+I've been working in the field of AI ever since, especially after the recruiters said it would make me money.

 I then moved to the School of Engineering and Applied Sciences at Harvard University, advised by [Demba Ba](https://www.seas.harvard.edu/person/demba-ba) within the [CRISP group](https://crisp.seas.harvard.edu/).

 My research in Allston ~~sits~~ sat at the intersection of natural and artificial intelligence--namely, how we can inform computer vision tasks with inspiration from the primary visual cortex.
-Of course, we do this with deep learning (who isn't?).
 See my [Scholar](https://scholar.google.com/citations?user=wFocmRkAAAAJ&hl=en&oi=ao) page for more details.

 *UPDATE (6/23):* I moved to Columbia's Statistics department to work on my PhD.
 I have added reflections on my time at Harvard in the essays section.
 Thanks to all of the folks who made my time in Boston possible, especially: my mom and dad, as well as my grandpa Wile; IACS peers and friends, especially [Bill Zhai](https://billyzz.github.io/), Emilia Mazzolenis, and [Albert Ge](https://www.albertge.com/); members of the CRISP lab and Shubham Choudhary, who will soon be kicked out for his heinous criminal activity; the OG DURM Squad including Fat Kat Richard, "Da Nang" Dale David, and Jimbo Jambs; Matt Damon for calling me "Tiny Tim" at the Good Will Hunting Bench; the amazing Maria Stavros Shevory for being the best physical therapist on the planet.